Unconventional Superconductivity in UTe2: Normal state properties

 \subsection{$H\parallel b$: Metamagnetism and $T_{\rm max}$}

 The remarkable feature in the normal state for a magnetic field applied along the $b$ axis is the occurrence of a metamagnetic transition at $\Hm \approx 35$~T. Its link with a ferromagnetic instability is not obvious and it remains an intriguing phenomena.
 Usually, one would expect that metamagnetism in a nearly ferromagnetic system will occur along the easy magnetic axis, as e.g.~observed in UCoAl \cite{Aoki2011a} or in paramagnetic state above the critical pressure in UGe$_2$ \cite{Pfleiderer2002, Taufour2010}.
-In a crude model scheme of density of states the pronounced maximum in $C_{\rm el}/T$ at $T^\ast$ is a mark of the minima of the density of states at $E_{\rm F}$, which seems in agreement with electronic structure calculations \cite{Miao2020} and also with the observation of a maximum in the temperature dependence of the susceptibility $\chi_b$ along the $b$ axis at $T_{\rm max}$.
+In a simplistic model scheme of the density of states the pronounced maximum in $C_{\rm el}/T$ at $T^\ast$ indicates that the maximum of the density of states is located not exactly at the Fermi energy $E_{\rm F}$ .
+This seems in agreement with electronic structure calculations, where a narrow peak near $E_{\rm F}$ occurs only at low temperature \cite{Miao2020}.
+It is also supported by the observation of a maximum in the temperature dependence of the susceptibility $\chi_b$ along the $b$ axis at $T_{\rm max}$.

 Below 8~K field dependent magnetization measurements clearly show a first order metamagnetic transition at $\Hm \approx 35$~T at $M_b^\ast \approx 0.4 \mu_{\rm B}$ with a huge jump of $\Delta M_b^\ast \approx 0.5 \mu_{\rm B}$ and a hysteresis between field up and down sweeps, which increases to low temperatures \cite{Miyake2019, Ran2019a} (see Fig.~\ref{Miyake_magnetization}).
 Interestingly, the slope $\frac{\partial M}{\partial H}$ is almost the same below and above $\Hm$ (see Fig.~\ref{Miyake_magnetization}) as if the metamagnetic instability corresponds mainly to a jump of the local $5f$ magnetization.
 Above a critical end point $T_{\rm CEP} \approx 6-8$~K, where the hysteresis of the transition vanishes, the first order transition changes into a crossover and the magnetization $M_b$ shows a marked inflection point as function of field along the $b$ axis.
 Magnetoresistivity measurements for $H\parallel b$ show that this jump of the magnetization is accompanied by a huge jump of the residual resistivity $\rho_0$ at $\Hm$ by a factor of 4, as shown in Fig.~\ref{Knafo_resist}.
 Increasing temperature above 7~K the first order nature gets lost and the maximum in the magnetoresistivity and the Hall effect indicates a crossover which seems to be connected to the maximum in the magnetic susceptibility $\chi_b$ \cite{Knafo2019, Niu2020b}.